justeattakeaway/pie/apps/pie-docs/src/components/text-input/overview/overview.md

 ### Placeholder

+Placeholder text is optional, it should not contain important information, and should only be displayed if it is useful to the user.
-Use clear placeholder text for the text input trigger so that users understand the purpose.
+  - Use clear placeholder text for the text input trigger so that users understand its purpose, e.g. example of the input data.
+  - Placeholder text should not be used as a label
+  - For additional information or instruction, use [assistive text](/components/assistive-text/) instead.

-{% contentPageImage {
+{% usage {
-    src:"../../../assets/img/components/text-input/content-placeholder.svg",
-    alt: "Text input with placeholder content.",
+    do: {
+        type: usageTypes.image,
+        items: [{
+            src: "../../../assets/img/components/text-input/content-placeholder-do.svg",
+            width: "176px",
+            alt: "Example of a properly used placeholder: 'MM/YY' for an expiry date field."
+        }]
+    },
+    dont: {
+        type: usageTypes.image,
+        items: [{
+            src: "../../../assets/img/components/text-input/content-placeholder-dont.svg",
-    width: "256px"
+            width: "234px",
+            alt: "Example of an incorrectly used placeholder: 'Username' and 'Must contain 8 characters' as labels for input fields"
+        }]
+    }
 } %}

 ### Input types